 Amazon Visiting Academics

-Visiting Academics are technical and scientific individuals, with current or confirmed affiliation with an academic or research institution, who specialize in research science disciplines including economics, applied mathematics, and computer science.
+Visiting Academics are technical and scientific individuals, with current professorial affiliation with an academic or research institution, who specialize in research science disciplines including economics, applied mathematics, and computer science.

 Through the program, Visiting Academics have the ability to work with Amazon on a part-time basis — toggling between part-time or joining Amazon full-time while on sabbatical.
 “Many of my own students and postdocs who are now young faculty are excited to work with Amazon, and partner on our customer-obsessed science journey,” Srinivasa said.